 3. ZGC Concepts

 In ZGC, load barriers check the metadata bits of the reference.
 Depending on these bits, ZGC may perform some processing on the reference before we get it.
 Therefore, it might produce an entirely different reference.
+We call this remapping.

-The first phase is a stop the world phase.
+The first phase is a stop-the-world phase.
 In this phase, we look for root references and mark them.
 Root references are the starting points to reach objects in the heap, for example, local variables or static fields.
 Since the number of root references is usually small, this phase is short.

-The last phase is also a stop the world phase to handle some edge cases, like weak references.
+The last phase is also a stop-the-world phase to handle some edge cases, like weak references.

 At this point, we know which objects we can reach.